mikejfortuna/rga-aws-ai-workshop/README.md

 2) Scroll down to **Permissions and encryption**, IAM role and click the dropdown box and select *Create a new role* a box will show.
 Be sure to configure as follows:
 ![create note book](images/create-notebook-2.png "Create Notebook IAM Role")

+3) Keep the rest of the **Permissions and encryption** to the defaults as follows:
 ![create note book](images/create-notebook-3.png "Create Notebook IAM Permissions")

-![create note book](images/create-notebook-4.png "Create Notebook Git Repo")
+4) Under **Git repositories** select:
+	* Repository - Enter: *Clone a public Git repository to this notebook instance only*
+	* Git repository URL - Enter *https://github.com/mikejfortuna/rga-aws-ai-workshop*
+![create note book](images/create-notebook-4.png "Create Notebook Git Repo") Once everything is configured click **Create notebook instance**.
+The notebook will take several minutes to complete provisioning.
+When its complete the status will show **InService**.
+Under Actions click *Open Jupyter*.
+This will open another browser tab to your Sagemaker notebook instance.
+You should be entered directly in the Git repo you cloned.
+Please click on the *rga_ai_lab1-2_airbnb.ipynb* notebook to begin the lab.

+5)
 ![create note book](images/run-notebook-1.png "Run Notebook and update pod")

 ![create note book](images/update-iam-sagemaker-role-1.png "Find IAM")